euler-xyz/euler-price-oracle/README.md

 **Explanation:**

-In the Risk Manager, the oracles address is configured to be `Router`.
-This is the root node of the configuration tree.
+In the Risk Manager, the oracle address is configured as `Router`.
+This is also the root node of the configuration tree.
 The Risk Manager calls `Router` to price `wstEth/eth`.
 The call is routed to the `Cross Combiner` which multiplies the `wstEth/stEth` exchange rate from the Lido contract and the `stEth/eth` price returned by the `Linear Strategy`.
 The `Linear Strategy` first tries to fetch `wstEth/eth` from Chainlink but fails.
-It then falls back to Uniswap V3, which returns a successful price.
-At this point the resolution is done and the `wstEth/eth` price is returned.
+It then falls back to Uniswap V3, which sucessfully returns a price.
+At this point the resolution is done and the resolved `wstEth/eth` price is returned.